Grosse Fuge: Composition history

+As Beethoven aged, his string quartets got longer.
+The Grosse Fuge sprawls over 741 measures of music.
+The finale dwarfs the rest of the quartet.
+During rehearsals at Beethoven's apartment, the Schuppanzigh Quartet struggled with the fugue.
+Ignaz Schuppanzigh's ensemble normally sight read music at their concerts.
+Second violinist Karl Holz joked with Beethoven that his was the only music that required practice.

+The Schuppanzigh Quartet gave the premiere performance on 21 March 1826 at a house where the Gesellschaft der Musikfreunde hosted chamber music concerts in Vienna.
+The other movements were received enthusiastically, and the audience requested encores of the second and fourth movement.
+Beethoven was informed by his brother Johann that the music delighted "the whole city".
+The fugue was not a success.
+Its length and complexity challenged both the performers and the audience.
+One critic described it as incomprehensible.

-Despite the contemporary criticism, Beethoven himself never doubted the value of the fugue.
-Karl Holz, Beethoven's secretary, confidant and second violinist of the Schuppanzigh Quartet that first performed the work, brought Beethoven the news that the audience had demanded encores of two middle movements.
-Beethoven, enraged, was reported to have growled, "And why didn't they encore the Fugue?
+After performing the premiere, Karl Holz, who was also the composer's secretary and confidant, told Beethoven about the encores for the second and fourth movements.
+Beethoven growled, "And why didn't they encore the Fugue?
 That alone should have been repeated!
 Cattle!
 Asses!"

-However, the fugue was so roundly condemned by critics and audience alike that Beethoven's publisher, Matthias Artaria (1793–1835), decided to try to convince Beethoven to publish it separately.
-Artaria tasked Holz with persuading Beethoven to separate the fugue from the rest of the quartet.
-Holz wrote:
+Just a few weeks later on 11 April, Matthias Artaria asked Beethoven to approve a piano duet arrangement of the fugue.
+Publishing proofs for the string quartet were ready by August, but Artaria worried about the quartet's commercial potential.
+Karl Holz recalled:

-Artaria ... charged me with the terrible and difficult task of convincing Beethoven to compose a new finale, which would be more accessible to the listeners as well as the instrumentalists, to substitute for the fugue which was so difficult to understand.
+Artaria...charged me with the terrible and difficult task of convincing Beethoven to compose a new finale, which would be more accessible to the listeners as well as the instrumentalists, to substitute for the fugue which was so difficult to understand.
 I maintained to Beethoven that this fugue, which departed from the ordinary and surpassed even the last quartets in originality, should be published as a separate work and that it merited a designation as a separate opus.
-I communicated to him that Artaria was disposed to pay him a supplementary honorarium for the new finale.
-Beethoven told me he would reflect on it, but already on the next day I received a letter giving his agreement.

-Why the notoriously stubborn Beethoven readily agreed to replace the fugue is unclear: some historians have speculated he did it for the money, as Beethoven perennially struggled to manage his personal finances and often lacked money.
-Others suggest he did it to satisfy his critics or because he believed the fugue stood best on its own.
-The fugue is connected to the other movements of Op.
-130 by various hints of motifs, and by a tonal link to the preceding Cavatina movement (the Cavatina ends on a G, and the fugue begins with the same G).
+Artaria offered an additional fee for publication of the fugue, and Beethoven quickly agreed.
+Aside from the extra money, various justifications have been offered for why Beethoven acquiesced to Artaria.
 The lively final movement which replaced the fugue is in the form of a contredanse and is completely uncontroversial.
-Beethoven composed this replacement finale while staying at the estate of his brother Johann in Gneixendorf during the late autumn of 1826, and it is the last complete piece of music he was to write.
-In May 1827, about two months after Beethoven's death, Matthias Artaria published the first edition of Op.
-130 with the new finale, the Grosse Fuge separately (under the French title Grande Fugue) as Op.
-133, and Beethoven's four-hand piano arrangement of the fugue as Op.
-134.
+Beethoven composed this replacement finale while staying at the estate of his brother Johann in Gneixendorf during the late autumn of 1826.
+It was the last completed score of his life.

+In May 1827, two months after Beethoven's death, Matthias Artaria published the first edition of Op.
+130 with the new finale, the Grosse Fuge as Op.
+133, and the four-hand piano arrangement of the fugue as Op.
+134. The fugue is dedicated to Beethoven's student and patron Archduke Rudolf of Austria.